golang/go/gopls/doc/contributing.md

 Kokoro runs are triggered by the `Run-TryBot=1` label, just like TryBots, but unlike TryBots they do not automatically re-run if the "gopls-CI" result is removed in Gerrit.
-In order to force a new run, you must upload a new patch set.
-(Technically, Googlers can force a new run on an existing patch-set via an internal Kokoro dashboard, but unfortunately this ability can't be made more generally available).
+To force a re-run of the Kokoro CI on a CL containing the `Run-TryBot=1` label, you can reply in Gerrit with the comment "kokoro rerun".

 ## Debugging